Nirmala Sitharaman

-Nirmala Sitharaman (born 18 August 1959) is an Indian economist and politician who has served as the Minister of Finance and Minister of Corporate Affairs of the Government of India since 2019.
-A senior leader of the Bharatiya Janata Party (BJP).
-She has represented Karnataka as a member of the Rajya Sabha, the upper house of the Indian Parliament, since 2016, prior to representing Andhra Pradesh from 2014 to 2016.
-Sitharaman presented the Union Budget 8 times, the second most after Morarji Desai.
-In 2025, she became the first person to table the Union Budget 8 consecutive times.
-She is second only to Morarji Desai to present the most number of budgets.
+Nirmala Sitharaman (born 18 August 1959) is an Indian economist and politician who is serving as the 30th Minister of Finance and 32nd Minister of Corporate Affairs since 2019.
+She previously served as the Minister of Defence from 2017 to 2019.
+A member of the Bharatiya Janata Party (BJP), she was elected as a member of the Rajya Sabha, the upper house of the Indian Parliament, from Karnataka in July 2016.